 Businesses spend a lot of time on their employee onboarding processes – where they set systems, procedures, and protocols to ensure that all new hires in the company have smooth and consistent access to all the tools and training they need so they can perform in their roles.

 Simply put, offboarding – also known as employee exit management – is the formalized separation process undertaken when an employee leaves an organization.

-Whether an employee resigns, is terminated or has been laid off, a consistent approach to the departure process is important for your business because:
+Whether an employee resigns, is terminated, or has been laid off, a consistent approach to the departure process is vital for your business because:

 - It shows a commitment to your employees and their experience with your company throughout their entire lifecycle as an employee.

 - There are benefits associated with departing employees recommending your organization as a good place to work to family, friends and colleagues.

 - It can assist with rehiring good employees again down the track.